-We hear a lot in the media about recidivism when it comes to men and women who go to jail or prison one time, and that one time becomes two, three or four future stays in prison.
+We hear a lot in the media about recidivism when it comes to men and women who go to jail or prison one time, and that one time becomes two, three, or four future stays in prison.
 It is a topic that is often discussed and hard to solve.
 A similar phenomenon occurs in the context of Texas Child Protective Services (CPS) cases.
-With frequency, the same families that are involved in a CPS case end up having second and third cases with agencies after their initial case is closed out.
+With frequency, the same families involved in a CPS case end up having second and third cases with agencies after their initial case is closed out.

 Reviewing risk factors for CPS involvement

-Finally, and this one is tough to talk about if you have been the victim of domestic violence in the past it is more likely that CPS could become involved in your life on multiple occasions.
-As we have discussed in previous blog posts, if you are being abused (or are abusing another person in your home) that places your child at a serious risk of suffering harm him or herself.
+Finally, and this one is tough to talk about if you have been the victim of domestic violence in the past, it is more likely that CPS could become involved in your life on multiple occasions.
+As we have discussed in previous blog posts, if you are being abused (or are abusing another person in your home), that places your child at serious risk of suffering harm him or herself.
 Think about what would happen if your small son attempted to intervene and tried to get between you and your attacker?
 It is likely that he, too, would be physically harmed as a result of that altercation.
 The chances of a child being caught up in these incidents are relatively high, unfortunately.
-If you cannot (or will not) take the steps to protect yourself from situations like this, you will be unable to protect your child.
+If you cannot (or will not) take steps to protect yourself from situations like this, you will be unable to protect your child.
 That is a textbook situation for CPS to become involved in your life as a result.

-Drug and alcohol abuse are serious
+Drug and alcohol abuse are serious.

-If you were first brought to the attention of CPS due to your having abused drugs or alcohol with your children in the home then you know how serious it is to battle an addiction to these substances.
+If you were first brought to the attention of CPS due to your having abused drugs or alcohol with your children in the home, then you know how serious it is to battle an addiction to these substances.
 It could be that the first time you were able to seek treatment for these problems was due to the involvement of CPS.
 Many times a parent will lose their parental rights due to drug addiction.
-Seeing as how you were fortunate enough to not suffer that fate, how can you protect yourself from falling into that same situation again?
+Seeing as how you were fortunate enough not to suffer that fate, how can you protect yourself from falling into that same situation again?

 Related to this subject is one that we discussed earlier in today's blog post- domestic violence.
-If your spouse or partner has engaged in violence in your home, it is more likely than not in order to get custody of your child that the abuser needed to have been removed from your home.
+If your spouse or partner has engaged in violence in your home, it is more likely than not to get custody of your child that the abuser needed to have been removed from your home.
 However, another unfortunate phenomenon of being the victim of domestic violence on one occasion is that it is more likely that you will become a victim with a new partner.
-Men and women who are violent with their partners tend to be very good at picking people to engage in relationships with who will be more submissive and allowing bad behavior.
+Men and women who are violent with their partners tend to be very good at picking people to engage in relationships with those who will be more submissive and allowing bad behavior.
 As a result, you need to have a plan in place to remove yourself and your children from a dangerous situation.

-Becoming organized is the key to overcoming a CPS case
+Becoming organized is the key to overcoming a CPS case.

 If you have not figured it out by now, CPS cases can be very complicated.
 As such, you will need to keep everything straight that is going on in your life.
 It is impossible to do so without making an effort to be organized.
-If you know that organization and forethought are not among your strengths as a person then you need to take steps to fix that.
+If you know that organization and forethought are not among your strengths as a person, then you need to take steps to fix that.
 I don’t know that I can be any more clear than to say it that way.